steviejsutanto/Simple-Timbre-Classifier/README.md

 You can install the required modules by clicking on [script npm install] inside the patcher file.

-The simple_timbre_classifier.js code is partly inspired from Coding Train's Color Classifier example.
+The simple_timbre_classifier.js code is partly inspired by Coding Train's Color Classifier example.
 Visit here for more information https://github.com/CodingTrain/ColorClassifer-TensorFlow.js.

 Look at https://js.tensorflow.org/ for more info on the js code.